15915 Southfield Rd

 The mission of the City of Allen Park Assessor is to appraise and assess all properties and perform related assessment administration functions as required by the State of Michigan.
 The Assessor’s Office must continue to strive to maintain fair and equitable assessment practices and perform them in an efficient and professional manner as expected by the citizens of the City of Allen Park.

-Assessor: Tony Fuoco and Christine Kuhn
+Assessor: Christine Kuhn

 Deputy Assessor: Christine A. Jahns